ArBuilds/wordle_nova/README.md

 # wordle_nova
-Just a mini-wordle replica (with some UI twists) done in Rust (Dated: June 2024)
+Just a mini-wordle replica (with some UI twists) done in Rust (Dated: before 2024)